RachieCodes/NLP/README.md

 ## ICE-6
 A google colab page that was created to work with a creating a neural network based on data that was given.
 A heatmap was created as a result.

+## ICE-8
+Created my own language model using python

+## ICE-9
+Using smoothing techniques on data and comparing results.

+## ICE-10
+Spelling correction using diffrent types of algorithms to fix spelling mistakes.

+## ICE-11
+Using diffrent types of algorithms for question answering problems with inputed news.

+## ICE-12
+Summarizing text using diffrent algorithms.